sheodox/projectlaunch.nvim/README.md

 ## Configuration

-Your project's configuration should be specified in a file (default is `.projectlaunch.json`) at the root of your project, it will specify any commands that can be run.
+Your project's configuration should be specified in a file (default filename is `.projectlaunch.json`) at the root of your project, it will specify any commands that can be run.
 If you're familiar with Typescript this is an interface that would describe it.

 ```Typescript
 interface ProjectLaunchConfig {